 Call to schedule an appointment

 VertebroplastyKyphoplastyNucleoplasty (percutaneous discectomy)Spine injection

 From childhood breaks to sport-related injuries to complex fractures of the spine, the Bone and Joint Imaging and Intervention Program at Massachusetts General Hospital Imaging provides patients with:

 At Mass General Imaging, every scan is read by a specialty-trained radiologist: an expert who has extensive training and real-world experience diagnosing, and in some cases treating, the musculoskeletal system.

-The Bone and Joint Imaging and Intervention Program gives patients access to the expertise of nine dedicated musculoskeletal radiologists from the Musculoskeletal Imaging & Intervention division of the Massachusetts General Hospital Department of Radiology—experts in the spine, bones, joints and muscles.
+The Bone and Joint Imaging and Intervention Program gives patients access to the expertise of dedicated musculoskeletal radiologists from the Musculoskeletal Imaging & Intervention Division of the Massachusetts General Hospital Department of Radiology—experts in the spine, bones, joints and muscles.
 This group includes internationally recognized authorities on sports-related injuries, bone and muscle tumors, and minimally invasive, image-guided treatments for joint and spine disorders.
 Members of the team have helped to develop state-of-the-art tests and treatments for conditions such as joint pain and osteoporosis.

 We work in close consultation with your doctor to schedule and plan your exam.
 Then we provide swift results, including a written report and image access (if your doctor desires), within 48 to 72 hours.
 The information discovered through imaging helps your doctor plan the next steps in your care.

 Our commitment to safety extends through everything we do, from exam-room procedures to leading-edge research.
 We pay special attention to minimizing radiation exposure—without giving up image quality.
 We employ physicists and engineers to calibrate and maintain our equipment at the highest level, and we invest to replace outmoded equipment and bring the latest technology to our patients.